UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 	- AutomationToolLauncher
 	- UnrealBuildTool
 	- UnrealHeaderTool
+	- HTML5LaunchHelper
+		- this needs to be **MANUALLY** added in to the visual studio solution:
+			- `Engine/Platforms/HTML5/Source/Programs/HTML5/HTML5LaunchHelper/HTML5LaunchHelper.csproj`
-	- HTML5LaunchHelper (this needs to be **MANUALLY** added in to the visual studio solution - `UBT` is not adding this automatically during `GenerateProjectFiles.bat` for some reason...)
+		- `UBT` is not adding this automatically during `GenerateProjectFiles.bat` for some reason...
 	- ShaderCompileWorker
 	- UnrealLightmass
 	- UnrealPak